 Breastfeeding is hard!
-It’s so hard!
-Don’t get me wrong it is a beautiful thing, there’s a bond between you and your baby that you aren’t going to get anywhere else.
-But even a rose has thorns.
+It’s really hard!
+Don’t get me wrong it is a beautiful thing, those special moments shared between you and your baby are definitely some of the best.
+Those precious moments though can be far and few between…even a rose has thorns.

 Whenever you scroll through Facebook or Instagram you see all those mommas talk about how much they love breastfeeding or how they are exclusively breastfeeding without any problems.
 They make it look like it’s so easy you’ll eat rainbows and poop butterflies!

 What you don’t see are the cracked nipples and plugged milk ducts and nursing strikes (yeah, that’s a thing…).
 The things that make breastfeeding hard.

 Well, I’ll be the first one to admit that it is freaking hard even after you’ve been doing it a while.
 Now don’t get me wrong I loved breastfeeding.
 I cried when my little guy was done, but that doesn’t mean that it wasn’t hard.

 But there are things that can help make it easier when you hit a roadblock or when it gets hard but you want to push through it.